How to Batch Update X Account Profiles with TwexAPI

 99print(f"Finished: {success_count}/{len(results)} profiles updated.")Run it with:

-Node.js 18 and later include fetch, so this version does not require an extra package.
+If your team prefers Node.js, use this version.
+Node.js 18 and later include fetch, so it does not require an extra package.
 Save the script as batch-update-profiles.mjs:

 1import { readFile, writeFile } from "node:fs/promises";